The following reviews are available on Portfolio Online:

-The ARCP is a review in which judgements are made about a trainee's progress against the competences, and a decision is made as to whether or not a trainee is ready to move on to the next stage of training.
-The whole ARCP process can be completed wholly online on Portfolio Online.
-For more information and step-by-step guides, see our article the ARCP online.
+The ARCP is a review in which judgements are made about a trainee's progress against curricula and a decision is made as to whether or not a trainee is ready to move on to the next stage of training.
+The whole ARCP process can be completed online on Portfolio Online.
+For more information and step-by-step guides, see The ARCP online.

-- Form R Part A asks for personal and contact information and is used to maintain the accuracy of data.
+- Part A asks for personal and contact information and is used to maintain the accuracy of data.